JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ### ignoreWarnings
-Specifies whether the build should break when the verifications performed by this task emit warnings.
+Specifies whether the build should fail when the verifications performed by this task emit warnings.

 **Type**: `Boolean`